"We must talk to them": FG told to dialogue with bandits to rescue Kaduna pupils

 Legit.ng journalist Segun Adeyemi has over 9 years of experience covering political events, civil societies, courts, and metro

-FCT, Abuja - President Bola Ahmed Tinubu has been urged to adopt the approach of dialogue in rescuing the kidnapped students and women in Kaduna and Borno states, respectively.
+FCT, Abuja - An appeal has been made for the release of hostages kidnapped by notorious bandits in Kaduna and Borno state.

 The Kalthum Foundation for Peace (KFP) made this appeal on Friday, March 15, at a press briefing in Abuja attended by Legit.ng.